pic

 Warning!

-All the code snippets below assume you've already loaded the package with using FLoops.
+All the code snippets below assume you've already loaded the package by executing using FLoops.

 We conclude this section with a brief overview of the package FLoops.
-The presentation is labeled as optional since its use beyond simple applications could require some workarounds.
-Moreover, it appears not to be actively maintained.
+The presentation is labeled as optional since usage beyond simple applications may require some workarounds.
+In addition, the package doesn't appear to be actively maintained.

-The primary macro provided by the package is @floop, exclusively designed to parallelize for-loops.
-An example of its usage is provided below.
+The primary macro offered by the package is @floop, exclusively designed for use with for-loops.
+An example of its application is provided below.

 x = rand(1_000_000)